pytest-dev/pytest-django/docs/faq.rst

 ----------------------------------------------------

-pytest-django is designed to work with the ``pytest`` command, but if you really need integration with ``manage.py test``, you can add the path to this class in your Django settings:
+pytest-django is designed to work with the ``pytest`` command, but if you really need integration with ``manage.py test``, you can add this class path in your Django settings:

 .. code-block:: python